 The redesigned AP Art History curriculum:

-Engages students at the same level as an introductory college art history survey course, with students developing skills in critical thinking, visual analysis, and contextual analysis.
+Engages students at the same level as an introductory college art history survey course, with students developing skills in visual, contextual, and comparative analysis.

 Offers teachers the freedom and flexibility to tailor instruction to meet the needs and interests of their students.